Face Off by Craig Petty and Ron Salamangkero

 • Uses three blank cards and a standard deck of playing cards

-• Creates an impossible object as a souvenir
+• Leaves the spectator with an impossible object as a souvenir

 Pros